Ureterocele and Ureteral Duplication in Children

 Pain in the back or side below the ribs

 The symptoms can seem like other health conditions.
-Have your child see his or her healthcare provider for a diagnosis.
+Take your child to see their healthcare provider for a diagnosis.

 How is ureterocele and ureteral duplication diagnosed in a child?